shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 ![There isn't an official place to mark yes or no on the worksheet](rosie-request.jpeg)

 In addition, there's some tricky math involved in adding up the responses.
-To save the user from doing the math, and **to reduce the amount of work it takes for them to track their answers** to each question, I put the game into a survey format on a website.
+To save the user from doing the math, and **to reduce the amount of work it takes for them to track their answers** to each question, I put the game into a survey format on the app.

 ![A survey makes yes or no answers easier for the user to mark](can-i-give.jpeg)